Telekom Baskets Bonn

-Telekom Baskets Bonn is a German professional basketball club that is based in Bonn, Germany.
-The club plays in the Basketball Bundesliga, which is the highest level pro basketball league in Germany.
-The club's sponsor is the German company, Deutsche Telekom, a major telephone and internet company, which also sells mobile phones (T-Mobile) in the United States.
+Telekom Baskets Bonn is a professional basketball club based in Bonn, Germany.
+The club competes in the Basketball Bundesliga, the top tier of German basketball and the Basketball Champions League.
+The club's sponsor is the T-Mobile brand, which is a subsidiary of the German telecommunications company Deutsche Telekom.
 The club's home arena is the Telekom Dome.

-In 2023, the Baskets won the Basketball Champions League, Europe's most prestigious FIBA competition.
-Bonn became the first German team to win it.
-It was the first title in club history.

-The Baskets reached the German League Final Four nine times in 17 years of league affiliation.
-Bonn reached the national league's finals six times, in 1997, 1999, 2001, 2008, 2009, and 2023 albeit coming up short on each occasion.
+Bonn reached the German league Final Four nine times in 17 years of league affiliation.
+The team reached the final six times – in 1997, 1999, 2001, 2008, 2009 and 2023, but came up short on each occasion.
+In the 2022–23 season, Bonn won the Basketball Champions League, Europe's top-level competition organised by FIBA.
+It was the first title in club history, and Bonn became the first German club to win the competition.

 History

 The beginning

 The Telekom Baskets Bonn was founded in 1992 when the German clubs Godesberger Turnverein 1888 eV (Godesberg Gymnastics Club) and SC Fortuna Bonn merged.
 The basketball team of the Godesberger TV had been founded in 1970, whereas the SC Fortuna Bonn had been founded in 1973.
 The Godesberger TV was promoted to the Basketball Bundesliga in 1990.
 A year later, the club was relegated, and the associated economic problems eventually lead to the 1992 merger of the departments of the two basketball teams to BG Bonn 92.
 The following year, the club switched names to Post SV Bonn.
 In 1995, the club switched names again to Telekom Baskets Bonn, sponsored by the German telecommunications company Deutsche Telekom.